servo/book/src/hacking/editor-support.md

 }
 ```

-These settings should be enough to not need to run `code .` from within a `nix-shell etc/shell.nix`, but it wouldn’t hurt to try that if you still have problems.
+These settings should be enough to not need to run `code .` from within a `nix-shell`, but it wouldn’t hurt to try that if you still have problems.

 When enabling rust-analyzer’s proc macro support, you may start to see errors like